OTTOREIKU/DOC-Fan-Edition/README.md

 =============

 The first version of this game was made with python and only worked in the terminal, it essentially was a turn based horse racing game.
 I have since been working on porting it into GoDOT and have a working alpha.
 Alpha 2.0 doesnt have the trading feature (*yet*) but I am slowly bringing everything online as I learn how to use this new game engine.
 The alpha release is no where close to how I want to game to feel however it is in a functional-playable state right now so I wanted to put it out there in case anyone else has the itch for a DOC-spirited game.
-Hopefully in the next year I'll have created a beautiful, functional, horse racing simulator.
+Hopefully in the next year I'll have created a fun, functional, horse racing/collecting simulator.

 ottoreiku@protonmail.com | Discord: OTTOREIKU